 2. Limit Access to Your Most Valuable and Sensitive Data

 Give access to confidential files to people who require them to complete tasks.
+Conversely, you can automate documents and other file management activities as much as possible.
 This will make your valuable and sensitive data less prone to hackers’ exploitation.
 Limiting the number of employees accessing specific data will eventually narrow the chances of someone accidentally clicking on malicious links.